Israeli settlement timeline: March

 Israel's government in early March 2024 fully approved 694 more settler homes for Efrat, and additionally progressed the approval of 2,452 more settler homes in Ma'ale Adumim and 330 more settler homes in Kedar, reported Haaretz.

 In late March 2024, Minister Smotrich declared that the Israeli government had newly seized 10 km^{2} of land in the West Bank, "promoting settlement through hard work and in a strategic manner all over the country".
 Some of the seized land were in the Jordan Valley, and some were between the Israeli settlements Ma'ale Adumim and Kedar.
 Settlement watchdog group Peace Now claimed that this land seizure was the largest by the Israeli government since the Oslo Accords of 1993.
 The European Union confirmed that in the past year Israel had advanced the most West Bank settlements in decades.

 2025

 May

 On 29 May it was announced that Israeli ministers had approved 22 new Jewish settlements in the occupied West Bank, with several already existing as outposts that did not have government authorisation but would be made legal under Israeli law.
 Defence Minister Israel Katz described the move as preventative against establishment of a Palestinian state and a security measure.
+These 22 settlements are Atarot Eder, Beit Horon North, Inbar, Ahiya, Nofei Prat, Adei Ad, Ir Hatmarim, Gvionit, Tevez, Gadi Camp, Maalot Halhul, Afeka, Yonadav, Mitzpe Ziv, Kedem Arava, Homesh, Sa-Nur, Mt.
+Ibal, El-Nave, Rehavam, Maoz Zvi and Havot Yair.

 In August 2025, U.S. House Speaker Mike Johnson, one of the highest-ranking American officials ever to visit an Israeli settlement in the West Bank, traveled to Shilo and Ariel, where he delivered a speech at a celebratory event attended by Ariel Mayor Yair Chetboun and other West Bank settlement leaders.
 During his remarks, Johnson declared that the "mountains of Judea and Samaria" belong to the Jewish people "by right."

+December

+Israel announced the formation of 19 new settlements in the West Bank, 11 new settlements to be built, 8 outposts and neighborhoods recognized as settlements, including two evacuated in 2005.
+Smotrich says that the move aims to thwart the idea of a Palestinian state.
+The new settlements are Kida, Esh Kodesh, Givat Harel, Mishol, Kochav Hashachar-North, Nof Gilad, Ganim, Kadim, Shalem, Har Bezek, Reihanit, Rosh Ha'ayin-East, Tammun, P’nei Kedem, Yatziv, Ya’ar El Keren, Allenby, Yitav-West, and Nahal Doron.